FAQs about Essentialism:

 Like everything else in existence, morality is relative.
+Events and fortunes are not decisions of a "willful God".
 There is no "right" or "wrong" behavior, except as determined by the laws of Nature and the conventions of society.
 There are, however, higher and lower levels of value-sensibility which depend on the individual's exercise of free choice in self-development and in dealing with other human beings.
 Respect for all sentient life and the preservation of Individual Freedom are moral principles consistent with Essentialism.
 Insensibility to these values diminishes one's own value in Essence.

 Other modern philosophies are founded on Quality or Value per se.
 Is the Philosophy of Essence such a belief system?

 Philosophies that have developed in the postmodern era are typically oriented toward scientific materialism and have certain beliefs in common.
 These include: the rejection of a primary source (considered "supernatural"); a material basis for reality (considered "scientific"); a humanistic (collectivist) ideology that regards consciousness or "intellect" as a byproduct of material and cultural evolution; and a non-transcendental (nihilistic) view of the universe.
 While Robert Pirsig's "Metaphysics of Quality" represents a novel departure from materialism, its moral system is aphoristically defined as "some things are better than others", its metaphysics is theorized as a hierarchy of values that is incomprehensible to all but its most ardent followers, and the philosophy offers no essential meaning or purpose for man's existence.

 Since "primary source" implies a Supernatural Creator, why do you avoid its obvious reference to God?